Best Overhead Drum Mics to Capture Your Playing Perfectly

 Given their importance and versatility, a pair of high quality overhead mics can be quite an investment.

-To help you spend your money wisely and make the right decision, I've made a list of the best overhead drum mics on the market right now.
+To help you spend your money wisely and make the right decision, I've made a list of the best overhead drum microphones on the market right now.
 All of these mics will surely give your kit a great sound going into the mix, while some of them can even be used to capture vocals and different instruments.

 Here are five excellent overhead drum mics that you can get your hands on.

 Table of Contents